 “Mine!” was one of the first words in my toddler’s vocabulary.
 While at first I found this possessiveness cute and endearing, I became embarrassed by it when we found ourselves at a playdate.
-“Sharing is caring,” another Mom said as my toddler white knuckled the toy shopping cart, veering around another child who was making a move for it.
-We clearly weren’t caring about sharing.
-My toddler had happily shared her cheerios with me that morning, popping them playfully into my mouth.
+“Sharing is caring,” another Mom said as my toddler white-knuckled the toy shopping cart, veering around another child who was making a move for it.
+It seems my toddler won’t share with other.
+But my toddler had happily shared her Cheerios with me that morning, popping them playfully into my mouth.
 So why wouldn’t she share her toys?

 Of course, as adults, we know sharing is the socially acceptable thing to do.
 That’s because we have developed empathy and compassion for others.
 We know it feels good when others share with us so we want to share with them.
 But the concept of sharing involves social and emotional skills that toddlers haven’t developed yet.
 Just as we know a toddler doesn’t have the fine motor function to tie their own shoe laces, we shouldn’t expect them to share when they aren’t developmentally ready to do so.